Friday, January 19, 2024

 I wonder what those Hebrew Roots people who think the entire NT was actually first written in Hebrew think Peter called Jesus here?
 The Hebrew equivalent of Phos is Owr the same word for Light used in Genesis 1:3.
 Phorus/Pheros as a word for "bear" means in the sense of to carry something and isn't ever used of say childbirth or pregnancy.
 So it's best Hebrew equivalent is probably Nasa which first appears in Genesis 4:13, 7:17 and 13:6.
 But there is no known Hebrew compound word like that in antiquity, this concept is from Greek astronomy and so it's presence in the Epistle in my opinion itself refutes the possibility of it originating in a different language.

 The title of Morning Star is most often given to Venus but other planets can be visible as Morning Stars in the right circumstances including Jupiter.
-I of course don't think the main purpose of either of these NT verses is to make a specific Star more symbolic of Jesus more then any others, I'm not arguing some type of Christian Astrology.
+I of course don't think the main purpose of either of these NT verses is to make a specific Star symbolic of Jesus more then any others, I'm not arguing some type of Christian Astrology.
 But I have decided the mystery of the Star of Bethlehem is in some way a Planet serving as either a Morning or Evening Star, but I don't have a final theory on it yet.

 Psalm 110 is the most quoted chapter of the Hebrew Bible in the New Testament, always in ways that confirm it's subject is Jesus.
 Verse 3 refers to Him as coming from the "Womb of the Morning" with the word for "morning" being a form of Shahar.
-So even calling the villain in Isaiah 14 "Son of the Dawn" may be a title that rightfully belongs to Jesus, or at least can in different ways equally apply to both.
+So even calling the villain in Isaiah 14 "Son of the Dawn" may be giving them a title that rightfully belongs to Jesus, or at least can in different ways equally apply to both.

 It's possible to argue that the Woman of Revelation 12 is being described with Dawn Goddess imagery.
 Eos is frequently depicted in Greek art and poetry as wearing Saffron robes, Saffron is a shade of the color yellow that is commonly identified as being the Sun's shade of yellow.
 And since the Sun rises as the Moon is setting one could also say the Moon is under her feet.